Hearthstone expansions: Mean Streets of Gadgetzan

 The expansion Mean Streets of Gadgetzan was announced at BlizzCon 2016 on November 4, 2016, and was released on December 1; the set includes 132 cards found in its specific card pack.
 Mean Streets of Gadgetzan was originally envisioned to have the spirit of "cops and robbers", according to designer Matt Place and art director Ben Thompson, but the idea transformed into squarely focusing on the crime aspects, and treating the narrative as three principal mafia-like crime families vying for control of the city of Gadgetzan along with a number of small-time criminals that work as hired hands.
 The nine hero archetypes were divided into sets of three that each worked for a different family, which led to the creation of tri-class specific cards.
-Each of the three families was given a central mechanic theme: the Grimy Goons buff cards that in a player's hand, the Jade Lotus improve new Jade Golem cards the more they are played, and the Kabal use Discover cards to use certain cards from outside a player's deck.
+Each of the three families was given a central mechanic theme: the Grimy Goons buff cards that are in a player's hand, the Jade Lotus improve new Jade Golem cards the more they are played, and the Kabal use Discover cards to use certain cards from outside a player's deck.
 The set includes Legendary cards that represent the leader of each family.